Catholic Praxis:

 Registration & Accommodations

-To participate in Synergy 2026, attendees can register online and take advantage of early booking discounts.
+To participate in Synergy Toronto 2026, attendees can register online and take advantage of early booking discounts.

 The Pricing for the conference does not include accommodations